sst/guide/_chapters/call-the-create-api.md

 }
 {% endhighlight %}

 We just made it so that we can call `invokeApig` from now on and only pass in the parameters that are necessary.
-Also, it also adds our user token to the header of the request.
+Also, it adds our user token to the header of the request.

-Now to create a new API Gateway client we need our region and API Gateway URL.
-Let's add that to our config with the following.
+{% include code-marker.html %} Now to create a new API Gateway client we need our region and API Gateway URL.
+Let's add that to our `src/config.js` above the `cognito: {` line.

 {% highlight javascript %}
 apiGateway: {